-The display warning/indicator light illuminates when you switch on the ignition and must go out after the engine has started.
+The ignition and must go out after the engine has started.

-If the imaging/indicator light illuminates while you are driving, you should contact your authorized Audi dealer.
+If the warning/indicator light illuminates while you are driving, you should contact your authorized Audi dealer.
 Since the vehicle battery is discharging, you should switch off any unnecessary electrical consumers (for example, the air conditioner).